se-edu/se-book/processModels/introduction/iterativeModels/outcomes.md

-:trophy: Can explain iterative models :one:
+:trophy: Can explain iterative process models :one: